-The polling process is accomplished by the 'slave' sending a query to the 'master' and requesting its current SOA record.
-If the serial number of this record is higher than the current one maintained by the 'slave' a zone transfer (AXFR) is requested.
-This is why it is vital to very disciplined about updating the SOA serial number every time anything changes in ANY of the zone records.
+The polling process is accomplished by the Slave sending a query to the Master requesting its current SOA resource record (RR).
+If the serial number of this RR is higher than the current one maintained by the Slave, a zone transfer (AXFR) is requested.
+This is why it is vital to be very disciplined about updating the SOA serial number every time anything changes in ANY of the zone records.

 Zone transfers are always carried out using TCP on port 53 whereas normal DNS query operations use UDP on port 53.

 Transferring very large zone files can take a long time and waste bandwidth and other resources.
-This is especially wasteful if only a single record has been changed!
-RFC 1995 introduced Incremental Zone Transfers (IXFR) which as the name suggests allows the 'slave' and 'master' to transfer only those records that have changed.
+This is especially wasteful if only a single RR has been changed!
+RFC 1995 introduced Incremental Zone Transfers (IXFR) which as the name suggests allows the Slave and Master to transfer only those records that have changed.

 The process works as for AXFR.
-The 'slave' sends a query for the domain's SOA Resource Record every refresh interval.
-If the serial number of the SOA record is higher higher than the current one maintained by the 'slave' it requests a Zone Transfer and indicates whether or not it is capable of accepting an Incremental Transfer (IXFR).
-If both 'master' and 'slave' support the feature an Incremental Transfer (IXFR) takes place otherwise a Full Zone Transfer (AXFR) takes place.
-Incremental Zone transfers use TCP on port 53 whereas normal DNS queries operations use UDP on port 53.
+The Slave sends a query for the domain's SOA RR every refresh interval.
+If the serial number of the SOA record is higher than the current one maintained by the Slave it requests a zone transfer and indicates whether or not it is capable of accepting an Incremental Transfer (IXFR).
+If both Master and slave support the feature an Incremental Transfer (IXFR) takes place otherwise a Full Transfer (AXFR) takes place.
+Incremental Zone transfers use TCP on port 53, whereas normal DNS queries operations use UDP on port 53.

-The default mode for BIND when acting as a 'master' is to use IXFR only when the zone is dynamic.
-The use of IXFR is controlled using the provide-ixfr parameter in the server or options section of the named.conf file.
+The default mode for BIND when acting as a Master is to use IXFR only when the zone is dynamic.
+The use of IXFR is controlled using the provide-ixfr parameter in the server or options clause of the named.conf file.